zhanyang01/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Highlighting contact of a client: `highlight`

+Highlight the specific contact details of the particular client from the application.

+Format 1: `highlight <INDEX>/<preferred contact method>`
+Format 2:  `highlight <client identifier>/<preferred contact method>`

+* <INDEX> must be a positive integer less than or equals to the number of clients currently shown on AB3
+* <client identifier> must be one of the unique identifier of the clients in the entire client list
+* <preferred contact method> currently either Phone number or Email
+* Name: Contact name of the person that is saved in the app.
+* Preferred contact method(expandable as project progresses):
+    * Phone number
+    * Email

 ### Deleting a person : `delete`